psolom/RichFilemanager/ReadMe.md

 **(4)** Last but not least, **worry about security**!

-For **PHP connector** : copy/paste the `/connectors/php/default.config.php` to `/connectors/php/user.config.php` to define your own authentication function.
+For **PHP connector** : setup `/connectors/php/filemanager.php` to define your own authentication function.
 To do so, you will find an example on the [dedicated wiki page](https://github.com/simogeo/Filemanager/wiki/Security-concern).
+(optional) Check `/connectors/php/filemanager.config.php` to enable desired plugin or setup some server-side related settings.

 **jQuery dependency and compatibility**